The closest alternatives to Yukon Gold Potato are Carola Potatoes, Russet Potatoes, Red Bliss Potatoes, Katahdin Potatoes, and Inca Gold Potatoes.

 This creates a creamy, flavorful mashed potato that can be enjoyed on its own or as a side dish.

-Use an equal amount of Carola potatoes as a substitute for Yukon Gold potatoes in your recipes.
+Use an equal amount of Carola potatoes as a substitute for Yukon Gold potatoes in your recipes - and for dishes that call for a different tuber, consider sweet potato substitute ideas.

 2 - Russet Potatoes